jbehrens33/Misc_Knowledge_Base/03_Learning-R/README.md

 Having issues?
 Check out this helpful resource: https://www.usu.edu/math/schneit/StatsStuff/R/RInstall.

 # 2\.
-Check out our tutorial
+Tutorial on Data Analysis

 Check out this tutorial (created by Maggie and I) that gives you a set of data and code to try out working in R. https://github.com/margaret-swift/ellerbe-creek.

 # 3\.
-Other great tutorials
+Other Great Resources

+* Cheat sheets are a wonderful way to see how to use a bunch of functions in popular packages.
+A full list can be found here: https://rstudio.github.io/cheatsheets/.
+In addition to the cheat sheets, each of the pages gives a set of great examples of how to use code.
+To highlight a few:

+  * ggplot2: visualizations of data
+  * dplyr and tidyr: data manipulation, transformation, and cleaning
+  * stringr: manipulating strings and text
+  * RStudio: working within the user interface
 * Workshop to learn how to visualize data with the common package ggpplot2: https://github.com/jbehrens33/ggplot2-workshop.
-*

-# 4\.
-Other great resources